ClaytonWatkins/1600Summer/README.md

 Remember descriptions help you to know what you were thinking when you made the file/changes.

 Git file size limit is around 10MB

+You can change the description and the Commit name after the fact